-- Apply a layer of exterior primer to cover all of the surface area
+- Apply a layer of exterior primer to cover all of the surface areas

 - Allow the primer to dry completely

-- Apply the first layer of exterior paint to your project, let dry completely
+- Apply the first layer of exterior paint to your project, and let dry completely

 - Apply the second layer and let dry

 The boldfaced steps for applying the exterior primer are extremely important for sustaining an intact paint job because without it, durable as this type of paint is, it will peel off in no time.

 Next, we are coming to the last type of paint on this list, also the most durable one you could find for your rubber paint job.

 Marine paint is as tough as it gets.

 You may be wondering why are marine-grade paints so tough?